-Blue Capital Global Reinsurance Fund Limited (the "Company") is a closed-ended exempted mutual fund company of unlimited duration incorporated under the laws of Bermuda on 8 October 2012, which commenced operations on 6 December 2012.
-The Company invests substantially all of its assets through a "master/feeder" structure in Blue Capital Global Reinsurance SA-I (the "Master Fund").
-The Master Fund is a segregated account of Blue Water Master Fund Ltd., a mutual fund company under the Segregated Accounts Company Act 2000.
+Blue Capital Alternative Income Fund Limited (the "Company", formerly Blue Capital Global Reinsurance Fund Limited which was renamed on 23 May 2017) is a closed-ended exempted mutual fund company of unlimited duration incorporated under the laws of Bermuda on 8 October 2012, which commenced operations on 6 December 2012.
+The Company invests substantially all of its assets through a "master/feeder" structure in Blue Capital Global

+Reinsurance SA-I (the "Master Fund").
+The Master Fund is a segregated account of Blue Water Master Fund Ltd., a mutual fund company incorporated under the laws of Bermuda on 12 December 2011, and registered as a segregated account company under the Segregated Accounts Company Act 2000.
 The investment objective of the Company is to generate attractive returns from a sustainable annual dividend yield and longer-term capital growth through its investment in the Master Fund.
 The Company is the only investor in the Master Fund.
 The financial statements of the Master Fund, including the condensed schedule of investments, are attached to this report and should be read in conjunction with these financial statements.

-The Company's shares are admitted to trading on the Specialist Fund Segment, a market operated by the London Stock Exchange (symbol BCGR LN).
-The Company's shares are listed on the Bermuda Stock Exchange (symbol BCGR BH).
+The Company's shares are admitted to trading on the Specialist Fund Segment, a market operated by the London Stock Exchange (symbol BCAI LN).
+The Company's shares are listed on the Bermuda Stock Exchange (symbol BCAI BH).

 The investment objective of the Master Fund is to generate attractive returns by investing in a diversified portfolio of fully collateralized reinsurance-linked instruments ("RLI") and other investments carrying exposures to insured catastrophe event risks.
 The Master Fund invests predominantly in fully collateralized RLIs through non-voting redeemable preference shares issued by Blue Water Re Ltd. (the "Reinsurer") which in turn writes reinsurance contracts with the ceding companies.
 Each non-voting redeemable preference share of the Reinsurer corresponds to a specific reinsurance contract entered into by the Reinsurer.
 The Master Fund's investments in other reinsurance-linked investments which carry exposure to insured catastrophe event risks such as industry loss warranties, catastrophe bonds and other reinsurance-linked instruments are made directly by the Master Fund.
 The manager of the Master Fund is Blue Capital Management Ltd. (the "Investment Manager").
 The Investment Manager is licensed in Bermuda to carry on investment business under the Investment Business Act 2003, as amended, and as an agent and manager under the Insurance Act.
-The Investment Manager is a wholly-owned subsidiary of Endurance Specialty Holdings Ltd. ("Endurance"), a recognized global specialty provider of property and casualty insurance and reinsurance whose shares are listed on the New York Stock Exchange (symbol ENH).
+The Investment Manager is a wholly-owned subsidiary of Sompo International Holdings Ltd. ("Sompo International"), a recognized global specialty provider of property and casualty insurance and reinsurance incorporated in Bermuda.